 If you come from outside the greater Zurich area and would like to bring the Capacity programme to your city/canton, please contact us as we’d love to offer our programme more widely.

-In 2016 and 2017, the entrepreneurship programme asked all participants to contribute a 150chf deposit for the duration of the programme (50chf if you receive social benefits).
+We ask our participants to contribute a 150chf deposit for the duration of the programme (50chf if you receive social benefits).
 This is returned to the participants at the end of the programme, or the participant can choose to donate it to the programme to support future participants if they wish.

-The entrepreneurship programme takes place in English and German.
+Our programmes take place in English and German.
 We expect all our participants to have basic German and either English or German to a high standard (B1-B2 Level).
 Workshops, co-working sessions and events are primarily in German, with English translation.
 Mentoring takes place in whatever language the mentor and the mentee agree on.